LSSTDESC/bayesian-pipelines-pixels/README.md

     poetry shell
     ```

-5. Package is editable and importable within this virtual environment.
+5. Package is now editable and importable within this virtual environment.
     ```python
     import bpp
     ```